What Anne Arundel County teens think about smoking:

 Over 3,000 teens and preteens are sucked in daily:

-- In 2021, 0.6% of Anne Arundel County high school students reported smoking cigarettes daily.
+- In 2022, less than one percent of AACo high school students reported smoking cigarettes daily.

 - Smoking addiction starts at a young age.
 Nearly 9 out of 10 adults who smoke cigarettes daily first try smoking by age 18.